 Do you need item-by-item splitting?

-Yes: Splitwise doesn’t offer this, even on Pro.
-You need a restaurant-focused app that reads line items.
+Yes: Splitwise reserves itemized expenses for Pro, not the free tier.
+You may want a restaurant-focused app that reads line items.

 No: If equal splitting works for your group, Splitwise handles it fine.